sanchezpaez/pro2_modulprojekt/README.md

 * nltk==3.7
 * numpy==1.21.5
 * tqdm==4.64.0
+* pydot==1.4.2

 If you don't have pip installed follow the installing instructions here: https://pip.pypa.io/en/stable/installation/

-Run pip install -r requirements.txt (Python 2), or pip3 install -r requirements.txt (Python 3)
+Run pip install -r requirements.txt (Python 2), or pip3 install -r requirements.txt (Python 3).
+The Python version you need is 3.10.

 4) You should be able to run the script now.
 Check first how you can run python on your computer (it can be 'python' or 'python3').

 For a mini-demo go to the command line and type the following: